 - Carnivalon’s, their son… and for the first time in 2020, the child will be a girl!

-Each of the floats are meticulously designed by the ‘Ymagiers’.
+Each of the floats is meticulously designed by the ‘Ymagiers’.

-The ‘Carnivaliers’ are the artist-craftsmen which then create the float with the performance elements.
+The ‘Carnivaliers’ are the artist-craftsman who then create the float with the performance elements.
 Then artistic coordinators oversee the passage to 3D.

 The 17 floats measure 12 m long by 3 m wide and from 8 to 17 m high.

 The particularity of the parade is to feature “Grosses Têtes” (Big Heads), similar to the traditional carnivals in Flanders.

 The Flower Parade also takes place on Place Masséna.
 In French, it takes the name “Bataille de Fleurs” (literally “Battle of Flowers”).